Frequently Asked Questions

 If you want to test in the Spring you will need to call a month or two in advance.
 However, I do not make any Spring appointments until February.
 Other times of the year it is easier to make appointments with short notice.
-To check my availability any time, just give me a call at 704-394-2165.
+To check availability any time, just call at 704-394-2165 to schedule in Charlotte with Misty Spinelli or 704-663-6243 for Sydney Smith in Mooresville.
 Do not text and please leave a message if you get the machine.

 How many kids can test at once?

 The Woodcock-Johnson IV is an individually given test, but there are 3 components of the test which students can take at the same time.
 I can test a family with up to 4 kids in the same afternoon.
 They just have to wait on each other as they take the individual parts of the test.

 Immediately after your child is finished testing.
 I work diligently to take notes and score your child as they test.
 You will set down with me to go over all my notes and the computer print out as soon as they are done.
 You will go home with all the assessments in hand and the knowledge of what they mean.

 Every child is different in their speed and ability, but normally students are done within 1.5 hours, if the standard 9 batteries test is administered.
 A few more minutes are spent going over the scores with parents - usually 15 or so.
 Extended consultations are usually 45 mins. - 1 hour in length.

 Yes.
 You may schedule an appointment for Misty to help you get started by picking curricula, understanding the law, developing a philosophy and a plan of action, and much more.
 This appointment can be accompanied with an assessment of your student(s) so that we both understand exactly where they are academically and what skills they have mastered.
 This test will also give you a baseline of where your student started so you can compare their results at the end of the school year.
 Click here for more information.

 Can you pass my child to the next grade?